Tuesday, June 11, 1968

 Neither Ringo nor George was present on that particular evening, and John wanted to begin compiling sound effects for what would ultimately become ‘Revolution 9,’ so as soon as he learned that another studio was available (at 7 pm), he decided to head off with (producer) Chris Thomas and Phil (McDonald) – accompanied, as usual, by Yoko.
 That left George Martin and me alone with Paul, which came as a blessed relief to me after all the stress of the preceding sessions; it always was a lot easier to deal with one Beatle.

-On this day, John Lennon continued working on sound effects to be used on “Revolution 9“.
-Meanwhile, Paul McCartney started and finished the recording of “Blackbird“.
-It is a solo performance with McCartney playing a Martin D 28 acoustic guitar.
-Only three sounds were recorded: McCartney’s voice, his Martin D-28 acoustic guitar, and a tapping that keeps time on the left channel.
-This tapping “has been incorrectly identified as a metronome in the past”, according to engineer Geoff Emerick, who says it is actually the sound of Paul tapping his foot.
-McCartney also said the same in The Beatles’ Anthology documentary.
-Emerick recalls as being mic’d up separately.
-Footage included in the bonus content on disc two of the 2009 remaster of the album shows McCartney tapping both his feet alternately while performing the song.
+On this day, John Lennon continued working on sound effects to be used on “Revolution 9” in Abbey Road Studio Three.
+Meanwhile, in Studio Two, Paul McCartney started and finished the recording of “Blackbird” in a single session.
+The performance was a solo act with McCartney strumming a Martin D-28 acoustic guitar.
+Only three sounds were recorded: Paul’s vocals, his guitar, and rhythmic tapping on the left audio channel.
+This tapping was previously misidentified as a metronome, but engineer Geoff Emerick clarified that it was actually Paul tapping his foot — a detail Paul himself confirmed in The Beatles’ Anthology documentary.
+Emerick remembers that the foot-tapping was recorded with a separate microphone.

 Playing his left-handed acoustic guitar, Paul began running the song down, and I loved it immediately.
 Perfectionist that he was, he performed it over and over again, trying to get the complicated guitar part right all the way through.
 At one point a cameraman appeared to do a little filming for an Apple promo, and that interrupted the flow a little bit, but Paul just carried on, with his new lady friend [Francie Schwartz] sitting cross-legged at his feet.
 Paul had recently broken up with Jane Asher, and that might have been another reason why he was so subdued during the ‘White Album’ sessions…I suppose it’s possible that Paul invited the girl along as an answer to John bringing in Yoko.
 But in contrast to Yoko, she didn’t stay long, and George Martin had to leave early, too.